Creating a Resume That Stands Out: A Comprehensive Guide

 What Is a Resume?

-• It serves as your personal marketing tool, reflecting who you are and why you’re the best fit for a given role.
+- It’s your own personal marketing tool that captures who you are and why you are best suited for a particular position.

 The Purpose of a Resume